lungithub/docker/practice_docker/docker_compose/compose_psql-3-multi-standby-replication/docs/postgres_v13_1_replicate_multi_standby.md

 :: STANDBY

 Each standby shows the corresponding `application_name`.
-Their LSB matches the PRIMARY: `0/702F4C0`
+Their LSN matches the PRIMARY: `0/702F4C0`

 ```
 Fri 2025Oct10 22:20:20 PDT